Saint-Pierre-d'Entremont, Savoie

-Saint-Pierre-d'Entremont (/fr/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Pierre-d'Entremont (/fr/; Savoyard: San Pirè) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Located on the north bank of the Guiers Vif, Saint-Pierre d'Entremont in Savoie is a mountain township.
 Its highest point is over 1,800 meters above sea level.
 The village lies in the bottom of the valley (650 meters), adjacent to the Saint-Pierre-d'Entremont in Isère.

 Neighboring townships

 Neighboring communes of Saint-Pierre d'Entremont in Savoie are Saint-Pierre-d'Entremont in Isère, Corbel, Entremont-le-Vieux, Sainte-Marie-du-Mont, Chapareillan.

 Toponymy

 "Savoyard" part of Saint-Pierre d'Entremont, the town takes its name from the high count of Savoie's castle.

 History

 In the 19th century, we present the village as poor and isolated, but in the late 19th century, there was a considerable growth of the industry (including gloves industry).
 In the 20th century, the tourism of the town is at its peak.

 A new castle was built by the Entremonts valley district at the south of the Guiers.